appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 in a `doPost()` of your `Servlet` for example.

+> Actually the session maximum age only depends on the sessions creation time.
+This means, independent how often
+> a users changes session data, the maximum age of the session will NOT be extended.
+After the maximum age is
+> reached the session will be destroyed and the user has to create a new one, by re-login for example.

 ##### `/web-app/session-config/session-inactivity-timeout` *integer*
 This node allows you to specify a timeout that marks the session as inactive.
 This lets the application server remove the session from memory and persists it to the configurated persistence layer.
 By default, we persist